Week in Review: India; Guantanamo; Iraq; FEMA

 This is WEEKEND EDITION from NPR News.
 Scott Simon is away.
 I'm Susan Stamberg.

-President GEORGE W. BUSH: The United States and India, separated by half the globe, are closer than ever before.
+GEORGE W: The United States and India, separated by half the globe, are closer than ever before.
 And the partnership between our free nations has the power to transform the world.

 STAMBERG: Thank you so much.
 The agreement with India raises the U.S. ban now on selling nuclear technology and nuclear fuel to India.
 It also lets India hold onto its civilian nuclear program, and in exchange India's going to permit international inspections of some but not all of its nuclear facilities.
 But this is, this whole thing, it may sound better than it is, because it has to be approved by the Congress to go into effect.
 So what are the chances of that?